Create a Polished Raised Type Treatment

 Step 5

 From the Appearance panel, select the white fill, and press the Duplicate Selected Item button at the bottom of the panel.
 Select the bottom copy and fill it black.
 Expand the attributes on the fill by pressing the small arrow to the left of the fill thumbnail if it is not expanded already.
-Click on Transform to open the Transform Effect dialog and change the Vertical Move to 2 px.
+Still in the Appearance panel, click on Transform to open the Transform Effect dialog and change the Vertical Move to 2 px.

 Step 6